Create Incident Maps and Digital Products

 Create or Update Incident Map(s).

-- Use an existing master project or open a template and Save As a master project per GeoOps.
+- Use an existing master project or open a template and Save As a new master project per GeoOps.

 - Add layer file(s) and repair path to point to the Master Incident GDB.

 - Add base maps and ancillary datasets to map.

 - Use definition queries to display only the Event Features appropriate for the intended map audience.